Themefic-Team/instantio/readme.txt

 = Option & Style Panel =

 Instantio has a built-in easy-to-use options panel.
 You can add or remove any options from this panel.
 It also has a built-in color-style panel.
-The button and icons’ color and background color can be easily edited from the panel.
+The button and iconsâ€™ color and background color can be easily edited from the panel.

 = Floating Cart Icon =